Suicide Silence singer Lucker dies in California motorcycle accident

-LOS ANGELES (Reuters) - Mitch Lucker, the lead singer of extreme heavy metal band Suicide Silence, died on Thursday of injuries suffered in a motorcycle accident in Huntington Beach, California, police said.
+LOS ANGELES, Nov 1 (Reuters) - Mitch Lucker, the lead singer of extreme heavy metal band Suicide Silence, died on Thursday of injuries suffered in a motorcycle accident in Huntington Beach, California, police said.

 The band from Southern California was given the Golden Gods award for best new talent by Revolver magazine in 2009.